ClaudioMansillaB/parquet_topsql/README.md

-# Parquet to PostgreSQL Converter
+# Parquet to PostgreSQL Converter (In development)

 This proyect provides a solution to convert Parquet files to PostgreSQL databases using DuckDB as an intermediary.